 “I conveniently put it off although I am above 40 years old,” Heng says.
 “I spent whatever free time I had with my family as both my kids were in lower Primary school then.
 I would rather spend more on their paediatrician’s bills than on my own.”

-So, Heng was shocked when he went for a company health screening last year.
+So, Heng was shocked when he was sent for a package of health screening tests by his Singaporean company last year.
 “I found out that my uric acid and cholesterol were on the high side ― this was not the case in 2013,” he states.
 “Now, I watch my diet and go for yearly health screenings, in case I need medication.”

 Notes Dr Derek Koh, head of Thomson Wellth Clinic, “Many individuals would have certain family members who died of illnesses like heart attacks and strokes.
 These illnesses are actually very preventable or treatable, especially if detected early.”